flav-io/flav-io.github.io/docs/installation.md

 some additional Python packages.
 The command

 {% highlight bash %}
-pip3 install flavio[plotting,sampling]
+pip3 install flavio[plotting]
 {% endhighlight %}

-will install `matplotlib`, that is required for plotting, as well as some packages useful for Bayesian analyses.
+will install `matplotlib`, that is required for plotting.

 ## Upgrading flavio